ENCCS/gpu-programming/content/multiple_gpu.rst

 In this section we guide readers, who are familiar with MPI, in implementing a hybrid model in which the MPI communication framework is combined with either OpenACC or OpenMP APIs.
 A special focus will be on performing point-to-point (e.g. `MPI_Send` and `MPI_Recv`) and collective operations (e.g. `MPI_Allreduce`) from OpenACC and OpenMP APIs.
 Here we address two scenarios: (i) a scenario in which MPI operations are performed in the CPU-host followed by offloading to the GPU-device; and (ii) a scenario in which MPI operations are performed between a pair of GPUs without involving the CPU-host.
 The latter is referred to as GPU-awareness MPI, and has the advantage of reducing the computing time caused by transferring data via the host-memory during heterogenous communications, thus rendering HPC applications efficient.

-In the following, we first introduce how to assign each MPI rank to a specific GPU device.
+This guide is organized as follow: we first introduce how to assign each MPI rank to a GPU device within the same node.
 We consider a situation in which the host and the device have a distinct memory.
-This is followed by a presentation on the hybrid MPI-OpenACC/OpenMP with and without the GPU-awareness MPI.
+This is followed by a presentation on the hybrid MPI-OpenACC/OpenMP offloading with and without the GPU-awareness MPI.
 Exercises to help understanding these concepts are provided at the end.

 Assigning MPI-ranks to GPU-devices
 ----------------------------------